Unboxed-Software/solana-course/content/solana-nft.md

 # Overview

-Solana NFTs are also SPL tokens created using the Token Program.
-However, these tokens have an additional metadata account associated with each token mint allowing for more flexible use cases.
+Solana NFTs are SPL tokens created using the Token Program.
+These tokens, however, also have an additional metadata account associated with each token mint allowing for more flexible use cases.

 This lesson will focus on the basics of creating and distributing a new NFT collection using Candy Machine v2: